Nampa, Idaho: K-12

-The Nampa School District includes 18 elementary schools, five middle schools, and four high schools, and one alternative high school that serves students who struggle in traditional high schools.
+The Nampa School District, which covers the majority of the city, includes 18 elementary schools, five middle schools, and four high schools, and one alternative high school that serves students who struggle in traditional high schools.
 The high schools include Nampa High School (the original and oldest), Skyview High School, Columbia High School, and Union High School.

-Vallivue School District is partly in Nampa and partly in Caldwell, Idaho.
+Vallivue School District is partly in Nampa and partly in Caldwell.
 It has seven elementary schools, two middle schools, and two high schools (one in Nampa).

+A few blocks of Nampa are in West Ada School District (Meridian Joint School District 2).

 Post-secondary

-College of Western Idaho (CWI) is a public, 2-year community college offering Associate Degrees and Technical Certificates.
+College of Western Idaho (CWI) is a public, 2-year community college offering associate degrees and Technical Certificates.
 It was established in 2007.
-The college is accredited by the Northwest Commission on Colleges and Universities (NWCCU) and it serves approximately 10,000 students.
+The college is accredited by the Northwest Commission on Colleges and Universities (NWCCU) and serves approximately 10,000 students.

 Northwest Nazarene University (NNU) is a private Christian university located in Nampa.
-It was originally established in 1913 as a grade school and Bible school, but was later established as a four-year degree institution in 1937.
-It is accredited by the Northwest Commission on Colleges and Universities (NWCCU) and it serves approximately 2,000 students total.
+It was originally established in 1913 as a grade school and Bible school and became a four-year degree institution in 1937.
+It is accredited by the Northwest Commission on Colleges and Universities and serves about 2,000 students.

 Infrastructure

 Transportation

-Major thoroughfares includes Interstate 84, which has four exits into Nampa, State Highway 55, and State Highway 45.
+Major thoroughfares include Interstate 84, which has four exits into Nampa, State Highway 55, and State Highway 45.
 Principal roads include the Nampa-Caldwell Boulevard (which connects Nampa with Caldwell), 12th Avenue Road, 16th Avenue, and Garrity Boulevard.
 The Union Pacific Northwest Corridor railroad line, connecting Salt Lake City and points east with the Pacific Northwest, runs through Nampa.
 Public bus transportation includes several bus lines operated by ValleyRide.
 Private bus transportation includes a single Greyhound bus stop.
 The Nampa Municipal Airport is used for general aviation.